 Of course, most people use IF with another weight-loss plan.
 For instance, you might decide to eat 1,200 calories a day to lose weight.
 You may find it much easier to spread out 1,200 calories within 2 meals and 2 snacks than in 3 meals and 3 snacks.
 If you’ve struggled with weight loss because your diet either didn’t work or was simply too hard to stick to, you might try intermittent fasting for quicker results.

-In Prime Women’s recently launched PLATE, an intermittent fasting program, Dr. Kathryn Waldrep recommends eating within an eight-hour window and choosing that time frame based on your body’s circadian rhythms.
+In Prime Women’s PLATE, an intermittent fasting program, Dr. Kathryn Waldrep recommends eating within an eight-hour window and choosing that time frame based on your body’s circadian rhythms.
 Early risers might eat between 9 a.m. and 5 p.m.
 Night owls would eat their first meal at noon and finish their last meal at 8:00 in the evening.
-As more and more research has been done around IF and circadian rhythms, there seems to be credible evidence on the soundness of this approach to eating for weight management.
+As more and more research has been done around IF and circadian rhythms, there seems to be credible evidence of the soundness of this approach to eating for weight management.

 As with any dietary changes, be sure to check with your doctor before these suggestions into your own lifestyle.
 Information provided here is solely for educational purposes and not intended as medical advice.